Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: Extended Roy model with role models

-Sufficient conditions include the case, where the vector of potential outcomes~$(Y_0,Y_1)$ is stochastically monotone with respect to~$Z$, and the cost function is decreasing in~$z$.
-In the context of women's major choice, where the costs are associated with lack of support for female students in STEM fields, we expect such costs to decrease with the presence of female faculty and role models in STEM fields and in the educational level of the student's mother, hence the assumption that such costs are decreasing when the values of the chosen sector selection variables~$Z$ increase.
-This is not necessary for Assumption~\ref{ass:SMIV}, but combined with the assumption that more female faculty or a higher educational attainment of the mother cannot hurt a woman's prospects, it yields the following set of sufficient conditions for Assumption~\ref{ass:SMIV}.
+In the context of women's major choice, expected support and amenities for female students in STEM fields are likely to increase with the presence of female faculty and role models in STEM fields and in the educational level of the student's mother.
+Hence expected utility is likely to increase with the sector selection variables~$Z$.
+Combined with the assumption that more female faculty or a higher educational attainment of the mother cannot hurt a woman's earnings prospects, it yields Assumption~\ref{ass:MIV}.